temesghentekeste/mekina-global/README.md

 # Responsive Web Design

-This project is a capstone project as a completion of the HTML & CSS of microverse Curriculum:
+This project is a capstone project as a completion of the HTML & CSS of microverse Curriculum.
+It is a project to showcase HTM & CSS Skills

 ## Screenshot